 Santos played with the Thunder Bay Chill in 2005 and 2006, while also playing futsal for World United F.C. in San Francisco, Calif., where he captured a U.S. National Championship in 2006.
 He has played professionally with three Major Indoor Soccer League (MISL) clubs, including the Orlando Sharks, locally with the Milwaukee Wave and most recently with the California Cougars.
 Santos also spent the 2004 playing professional soccer in Sweden with Sandareds I.F.

-After arriving in the United States in 2002, Santos played collegiately with Union College (Ky.), Alliant International University (Calif.) and at Holy Names University in Oakland, Calif.
+After arriving in the United States in 2002, Santos played collegiately with Union College (Ky.), Alliant International University (Calif.) and at Holy Names University in Oakland, California.
 Santos began his coaching career as a senior at Holy Names, helping the head coach with team training and recruitment of student-athletes.

+Santos is certified with his USSF "B" coaching license.
 He graduated from Holy Names with a bachelor's degree in business administration in May 2006.